larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 ##### Quick-grow Plant Food
    >This substance will provide nutrients and strength to plants.
 All ingredients are completely gluten free, non-gmo, organic and fair-trade!
 The effect is that 1 acre of farmland will produce a complete crop from the seed in 1 month in-game time.
 ##### Potent Coating
    >This coating can be applied to a weapon on a 5 count.
-This coating allows the Poisoner to swing their normal weapon damage, with the carrier “Poison Stun” at the end.
-Ex: “5 Poison Stun” This coating renders the target stunned, and helpless for 20 seconds, unable to take any actions or activate any items.
+This coating allows the Poisoner to swing their normal weapon damage, with the carrier "Poison Stun” at the end.
+Ex: "5 Poison Stun” This coating renders the target stunned, and helpless for 20 seconds, unable to take any actions or activate any items.
 A weapon can only have one coating applied at a time.

 #### Rank IX

-##### Warblade’s Armor Polish
+##### Warblade's Armor Polish
    >This elixir upon being applied to a suit of armor will immediately remove all dents, scratches, tears, breaks, and other mishaps!
 This elixir will, on a three count, refit an armor to its full value upon use.
 It has no effect on destroyed armor.
 This item is consumed on use.
 ##### Stunning Toxin
    >This is a small globe with a toxin laced tip.
 The character will throw a packet to indicate throwing a globe at the target.
 This globe will cause the target to be stunned for the next 20 seconds, unable to take any actions or activate any items.
-The attack call for this is “Toxin Stun”.
+The attack call for this is "Toxin Stun”.

 #### Rank X